junxit/us-congress-bills-117/metadata.md

 - 2022-03-24 — Placed on the Union Calendar, Calendar No. 205.
 - 2022-03-24 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-278, Part I.
 - 2022-03-24 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-278, Part I.
+- 2022-03-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-03-30 — Considered as unfinished business. (consideration: CR H3995-3996)
+- 2022-03-30 — Considered under suspension of the rules. (consideration: CR H3983-3988)
+- 2022-03-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5706.
+- 2022-03-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-30 — Mr. DeFazio moved to suspend the rules and pass the bill.
+- 2022-03-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 85 (Roll no. 90). (text: CR H3983-3987)
+- 2022-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 85 (Roll no. 90).(text: CR H3983-3987)